 This is how I feel about culture.
 We’re so surrounded by it that it’s impossible to see.
 Many things we think are true are really just our local culture.
 We can’t see it until we get outside of it.

 I was born in California and grew up with what I felt was a normal upbringing with normal values.
 I’ve been surrounded by artists and entrepreneurs for most of my life.

 - “Why take the risk?
 I just want security.”

-- “I spent all this money on school, and need to make it back.”
+- “I spent all this money on school and need to make it back.”

 All of my Singaporean friends live with their parents.
 Even pretty successful ones, even married ones, even up to age thirty-five, live in their parents’ homes.
-When I told one that I left home at 17, she was horrified.
-She said, “Isn’t that horribly insulting to your parents?
+When I told a friend that I left home at seventeen, she was horrified.
+She said, “Isn’t that insulting to your parents?
 Weren’t they devastated?”